Non-governmental Research-related Agreements

-College Deans, the Director of DBI, and, with written approval, heads of other academic units which report directly to the Provost or Vice Provost for Research at the University of Delaware have the authority to enter into and administer certain contracts/agreements that have total dollar amounts up to $50,000.
+College Deans, the Director of DBI, and, with written approval, heads of other academic units which report directly to the Provost or Vice President for Research, Scholarship and Innovation have the authority to enter into and administer certain contracts/agreements that have total dollar amounts up to $50,000.
 This authority is limited as follows:

 - The proposed agreement must not require compliance with federal regulations either directly or indirectly (which includes federal and state “flow-through” funds).
 The college or other academic unit is responsible for confirming that no federal funds are used in support of the project.

 - There must be no cash or Research Office equipment match required.

 - There must be no language in the contract/agreement that could expose the University to any liability claims, financial or otherwise.
 The University will not agree to indemnify (assume any financial burden if the intellectual property is found to be infringing) for intellectual property infringement.
 The University will not agree to a general indemnification unless such indemnification or hold harmless is mutual between the parties and is of a negligent standard (i.e., includes terminology reading “negligent acts or omissions”).
 Any proposed deviations from these terms require Research Office review and Risk Management approval.

 - As stated in University Policy 6-6 and 6-7, the University retains ownership of all intellectual property (i.e., patents, copyrights, trademarks, etc.) which results from work at the University.
 In certain cases the University will agree to joint ownership or no claim of ownership in copyrightable materials created by University personnel.
 These exceptions are handled on a case by case basis and require Research Office approval.